Sajjon/svar/yellow_paper/yellow_paper.md

 * Somehow gain access to the security questions, and salt, the user has used
 * Guess their answers to the questions (perhaps with research or social engineering for a dedicated attacker)
 * Also compromise the wallet of the trusted contact, to use that factor in concert with the security questions

+This is a very different security model than the one typically used in crypto today where one key always fully controls the account forever, but is one that we think points the way to making crypto usable to the common user without compromising on full personal control.

 ## Technical Specification